 Romania offers countless unique travel experiences that are waiting to be discovered.

 The easiest way to reach Romania is to fly.
 Austrian Airlines, Lufthansa, Turkish Airlines, Air France or Air Canada plus the local airlines, Tarom and Blue Air, are just some of the airlines flying here.

 Citizens of the EU, US, Canada, Australia and New Zealand can enter Romania with just a passport and may stay in the country for up to ninety days.

-Most European citizens can enter the country without a visa, though can only stay for thirty days.
 However, visa requirements do change, so it’s always advisable to check the current situation before leaving home.